Prince Andrew and Sarah Ferguson to take the Queen’s corgis

 Her dresser Angela Kelly said the puppies were a constant source of joy.

-According to The Telegraph, a source close to the duke said: “The duchess bonded with Her Majesty over dog-walking and riding horses and even after her divorce, she would continue her great friendship with Her Majesty, by walking the dogs in Frogmore and chatting.”
+According to The Telegraph, a source close to Prince Andrew said: “The duchess bonded with Her Majesty over dog-walking and riding horses and even after her divorce, she would continue her great friendship with Her Majesty, by walking the dogs in Frogmore and chatting.”

 The duke attended a prayer service for the Queen at Crathie Kirk near Balmoral alongside other members of the royal family, including his daughters.